nodejs/node-addon-api/doc/error_handling.md

 If a C++ exception of type `Napi::Error` escapes from a Node-API C++ callback, then the Node-API wrapper automatically converts and throws it as a JavaScript exception.

-On return from a native method, node-addon-api will automatically convert a pending C++ exception to a JavaScript exception.
+On return from a native method, node-addon-api will automatically convert a pending `Napi:Error` C++ exception to a JavaScript exception.

 When C++ exceptions are enabled try/catch can be used to catch exceptions thrown from calls to JavaScript and then they can either be handled or rethrown before